SoulOfNeverender/Yakuza-AntiVirus/README.md

 ## NOTE

-- The RAM Controller is still under development so DO NOT run it as it will close all your applications.
+- The RAM Booster is still under development so DO NOT run it as it will close all your applications.